(The Strong Bondage)

 To begin with this name is to begin from stillness, from wholeness, from the recognition that the intelligence that moves galaxies is the same intelligence guiding your next breath.
 It is a return to the awareness that everything you seek is already held within the One who is nearer than your own being.
 In this recognition, the journey becomes simple, that is to remain open, to listen deeply, and to allow the mercy that shapes all things to shape you from within.

-111.1 Perish (where what you relied upon collapses) yadaa / both hands (actions, capacity, means, influence, and controls.) of abi / fatherly support (own conditioned mind) of lahabin / intense flame (agitation, destructive passion, or inflamed reaction); and he has perished.
+111.1 Perish (what you relied upon collapses) yadaa / both hands (actions, capacity, means, influence, and controls.) of abi / fatherly support (own conditioned mind) of lahabin / consuming flame (agitation, destructive passion, or inflamed reaction); and he has perished.

 NOTES: Perish are the hands, the actions, the capacities, the means you rely upon, when they arise from a foundation rooted in agitation.
 What you thought would sustain you, what you believed you could control or wield to secure an outcome, begins to collapse when its source is unstable.
 The “hands” here are not just what you do outwardly, but the entire structure of effort, influence, and control that you lean upon.